 You can buy specialized cleaning products, but they usually are just formulations with hydrogen peroxide in them.
 You can save a lot of money just using hydrogen peroxide.

 Keeping your bathroom clean with at least a weekly cleanup will help keep mold at bay.
 That's not very lazy, but you don't need to spend hours: just wipe away leftover water from corners, spray a little cleaner on your walls and tub and wipe it off with a soft cloth.
 Remove soap scum (a great breeding ground for bacteria and mold!) wherever you find it.
 Baking soda is great for that too.
-(Learn more about cheap and green cleaners for your bathroom.)

 If your caulking or sealant already has mold growing, cleaning won't help.
 Sadly, you'll need to replace it.
 (That's not the best way for lazy people, but it's the only way if you want to stop mold from appearing.)